ginstrom/paladin-novel/cline_docs/continuity.md

 - **Coast knowledge**: Provides strategic advantage in escape planning
 - **Early chapters**: "Coins over conscience" attitude, materialistic focus
 - **Chapter 4**: Excited about "good haul" from slaver ambush, counting coins
-- **Chapter 19**: **Pivotal growth moment** - Refuses substantial blood money from enemy agent
+- **Chapter 19**: **Pivotal growth & loyalty moment** - Approached by Sir Roderick's squire (Alaric) with offer of gold for intelligence.
+Accepts initial payment, feigning consideration, but immediately brings the offer and gold to Gond and the council.
+Agrees to act as a channel for selective information.
+This demonstrates his loyalty and repurposing of his old skills for the cause, moving beyond simple refusal of blood money to active participation in counter-intelligence.
-- **Character transformation**: From "coin over conscience, profit over principle" to "Some things aren't for sale"
+- **Character transformation**: From "coin over conscience, profit over principle" to "Some things aren't for sale" and active agent for the liberation.
 - **New values**: "These people aren't just my allies—they're my family.
-And I don't sell out family"
+And I don't sell out family."
+Utilizes past cunning for the group's benefit.

 ### Sim's Pacifism Boundary
 - **Core belief**: "Every living being has the right to defend themselves and those who cannot defend themselves"